 I'm super excited to introduce a new R package that makes it painless for data scientists to create a professional.

-How to Make a Heatmap of Customers in R
+How to Make a Heatmap in R

 The ggplot2 package is an essential tool in every data scientists toolkit.
 Today we show you how to use ggplot2 to make a professional heatmap that organizes customers by their sales purchasing habits.